kieranoh/block_cipher/README.md

   - This can expose patterns in the data, making it less secure for highly repetitive inputs like images.
 - Disadvantage:
   - Patterns in the original image may still be visible in the encrypted output due to the deterministic nature of ECB.

+### CBC - Cipher Block Chaining

+- Each plaintext block is XORed with the previous ciphertext block before encryption.
+- The first block uses an Initialization Vector (IV).
+- Patterns are hidden, even for repetitive plaintext.

+**Advantages**:
+- Hides patterns in plaintext.
+- More secure than ECB.

+**Disadvantages**:
+- Errors propagate to subsequent blocks during decryption.
+- Requires IV synchronization.